priyansh673/WeWorkIndia_IRCTC/README.md

 1. Add New Train: Admins can add new trains to the database.

-2. Update Train Details: Admins can update train information such as total seats.

-3. Role-Based Access: Admin API endpoints are protected and can only be accessed using admin tokens.
+2. Role-Based Access: Admin API endpoints are protected and can only be accessed using admin tokens.

 ## Tech Stack